cliffordwilliam/full-stack-markdown-book/_posts/2024-08-14-asking-for-help.md

 #### Do your own research

 Before asking do your own research and take time to prepare the question.
 The more time you invest the easier for others to help you.

+#### Help yourself

+You can solve your own problem you just lack experience on where and what to look.

+This section reference is [here](https://www.theodinproject.com/guides/community/before_asking)

+Always put 100% effort and make asking as a last resort, you want to be independent.

+Exercises here forces you to research yourself, this is how we do things at work.

+Break the problem down into small pieces and write the pseudo code.

+Then research the small pieces problems with google.
+Here is how to use google to solve programming questions, the reference is [here](https://old.codinginflow.com/google-programming-questions).

+Do not limit yourself to this tip, find more on how to better use Google yourself.

+Say you are learning a new concept in Android, get general idea like what is this about?
+What is it used for?
+How do people use it in code?
+What is the common problems people had with it?
+What is the recent changes?
+Typing **Android [topic]** and **Android [topic] tutorial**.
+Visit the documentations that appears near the top and see the part you need.
+Then read lots blog posts and tutorials about it.
+Medium blog posts have better quality but not all are good.
+Do not use 1 source only, so that you get to see different approaches from different people.

+Next you narrow the time span, as things get outdated fast in programming.
+Google search with time span set to "last year" in the "Tools" menu under the search box.
+This is up to date enough.
+If there are few results then use 2 or 3 years.
+Skip this if you are looking for core concepts, basic things that does not change.
+Only do this to things that gets updated.

+You can use quotation marks to search for specific phrases, do this after you get a better idea after diving into a topic.
+This will search for that exact phrase.
+E.g. when you search Coding in Flow, it will results with things that has either the word coding or flow in it or even related words like programming.
+If you want to know the proper naming convention for key constant, using *SharedPreference key constant naming convention* will not work well.
+This is a very specific topic where it is unlikey for someone to write a blog about it.
+But you know in Java we use "static final" to declare a constant so *SharedPreferences "static final String"* will get you want you want.
+Use Ctrl + F in a page to jump for the hit word again.

+TODO

 ### Prepare your question